Financial Modeling Tutorials

 - Inaccuracies in quantifying costs and benefits – A cost-benefit analysis requires that all costs and benefits be identified and appropriately quantified.
-However, certain errors in cost-benefit analysis such as accidentally omitting certain costs and benefits due to the inability to make a forecast, may result in difficult causative relationships, thereby giving an inaccurate model.
-Moreover, the ambiguities over assigning monetary values further leads to inefficient decision-making.
+However, certain errors in cost-benefit analysis such as accidentally omitting certain costs and benefits due to the inability to make a forecast may result in difficult causative relationships, thereby giving an inaccurate model.
+Moreover, the ambiguities over assigning monetary values further lead to inefficient decision-making.

 - Element of subjectivity – All costs and benefits cannot be quantified easily.
-There are certain other elements involved which call for subjectivity.
-The monetary value of benefits such as employee satisfaction, client satisfaction or costs such reduction of trust etc are difficult to be ascertained.
-But since the standard Cost-Benefit Analysis model calls for quantification, businesses might quantify these factors and there is limited scope of accuracy involved.
+There are certainly other elements involved which call for subjectivity.
+The monetary value of benefits such as employee satisfaction, client satisfaction or costs such reduction of trust etc is difficult to be ascertained.
+But since the standard Cost-Benefit Analysis model calls for quantification, businesses might quantify these factors and there is the limited scope of accuracy involved.
 Decision makers might get emotionally carried away and this again results in skewed and biased analysis.

-- Cost-Benefit Analysis might be mistaken for a project budget – The elements of a cost-benefit analysis involve estimation and deemed quantification, however there are possibilities that at some level the Cost-Benefit Analysis model may be mistaken for a project budget.
+- Cost-Benefit Analysis might be mistaken for a project budget – The elements of a cost-benefit analysis involve estimation and deemed quantification, however, there are possibilities that at some level the Cost-Benefit Analysis model may be mistaken for a project budget.
 Forecasting budget is a more precise function and Cost-benefit analysis can only be a precursor to it.
-Using it as a budget may lead to potentially risky outcome for the project under consideration.
+Using it as a budget may lead to a potentially risky outcome for the project under consideration.

 - Ascertaining the discount rate – A major concern in the usage of discounting is the value pertains to the discount rate chosen.
 The standard method of discounting to present value is based on the timing of costs and benefits.
 This method of discounting s assumes that all costs and benefits occur at the end of each year (or maybe this timing is used for the ease of calculation).
 However, it certain scenarios the timing of costs and benefits needs to be considered more thoroughly and in a distinguished manner.
-Let’s say if a cost is incurred half way through the year or in the last quarter of the year, discounting it at the end of the year could skew the results to some extent.
-Thus timing of discounting the costs and benefits needs to be adjusted depending on the life span of the project.
+Let’s say if a cost is incurred halfway through the year or in the last quarter of the year, discounting it at the end of the year could skew the results to some extent.
+Thus the timing of discounting the costs and benefits needs to be adjusted depending on the life span of the project.

-Performing cost-benefit analysis is crucial for a business to make profitable decisions.
+Performing a cost-benefit analysis is crucial for a business to make profitable decisions.
 It is vital that the costs and benefits should be precisely defined with minimal involvement of subjectivity.
-The identification and quantification has to be in depth because superficiality can be detrimental for the business.
+The identification and quantification have to be in depth because superficiality can be detrimental for the business.
 Cost-benefit Analysis is not just restricted to finding out whether the proposition or a particular project is feasible or not.
 It also helps us to ascertain the viability quotients of each project.

 The result of a Cost-benefit analysis model should be viewed as a holistic process rather than just an end result.
-While presenting the final result of a Cost Benefit Analysis model, the analyst should explain authorities about the entire progression.
+While presenting the final result of a Cost-Benefit Analysis model, the analyst should explain authorities about the entire progression.
 Each step and the rationale behind it is equally important.
 Thus Cost-Benefit Analysis models not only helps businesses to ascertain the viability but also make the most apt decisions.

 This has been a guide to what is the cost-benefit analysis.
 Here we discuss its uses, examples, steps of cost-benefit analysis, cost-benefit analysis models like NPV and BCR and its limitations.
 You can also have referred to the following recommended articles to learn more about Corporate Finance –